chros73/rtorrent-wiki/Installing.md

  * Run configure again

-## LibTorrent not found by ./configure
+## libTorrent not found by ./configure

 ```
 checking for STUFF... configure: error: Package requirements (sigc++-2.0 libcurl >= 7.12.0 libtorrent >= 0.11.8) were not met: